minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 Each decoy TEK upload sequence must behave as follows:

-1. The decoy TEK upload sequence mimics the decoy traffic sequence as described in the previous paragraph, including the 14th TEK upload the following day..
+1. The decoy TEK upload sequence mimics the decoy traffic sequence as described in the previous paragraph, including the 14th TEK upload the following day.

 2. The app maintains a counter DECOYCOUNTER of decoy traffic sent during the day by the scheduled decoy TEK upload sequence.
 This counter is set to 0 at the start of each decoy TEK upload sequence.
 Each time a decoy message is sent, the counter is increased by 1.